hareko/js-parameters-transmission/README.md

 - handle the storage and request/response parameters.

 There are many different solutions for that and *ParmTran* JavaScript class is one of them.
-It supplies the necessary methods but assumes according support from the back-end.
+This class supplies necessary front-end methods but assumes according support from the back-end.

 ## How it works ##